 Meet Barbara

-Hi!
-Thanks so much for visiting my website!
-I feel so fortunate to be able to do what I love and make people happy at the same time.
-In addition to making jewelry, I enjoy teaching, and about four times a year I hold metal clay workshops in the Prescott AZ area.
+I also enjoy teaching, and I hold metal clay workshops in the Prescott, AZ area three or four times a year.
 Having moved here in 2021, I am loving my new town and feel grateful for the amazing people who have made me feel welcome.
-The people I’ve met at the fine arts shows I’ve participated in, my students, and my new affiliations with other artists and art organizations, give me a sense of belonging and excitement about my future in Prescott AZ!
+The people I’ve met at the art and craft shows, my students, and my new affiliations with other artists and art organizations, give me a sense of belonging and excitement about my future in Prescott, AZ!

 My Backstory: